British intervention in Spanish American independence: Change of alliances

-A weakened Spain distracted and virtually cut off from her colonies, meant that insurrections there would flare up.
-Thus, while the South American revolutionaries had rejected French commissioners, and their adhesion to Napoleonic Spain, the British improved their own colonial interests.
+A weakened Spain distracted and virtually cut off from her colonies, meant that insurrections in South America began to surface soon after the Peninsula War began.
+In addition, Spanish treasure fleets carrying tax revenues from the Americas – were interrupted, bankrupting Spain.
+The British meanwhile improved their own colonial interests by expanding; with the capture of French and Dutch colonies.

-The diplomatic conflict took another step after the restoration of Ferdinand VII in 1813 with the Treaty of Valençay, between Napoleon and Ferdinand VII, ignoring all the joint effort between the Spanish liberal government and the United Kingdom in the Peninsular War.
+Military support

+The Maitland Plan meanwhile was still a British objective - José de San Martín, the prime leader of the southern part of South America's struggle for independence, was introduced to the plan (during his stay in London in 1811) by revolutionary leader Francisco de Miranda and James Duff.
+San Martín took the Maitland Plan as a blueprint for the movements necessary to defeat the Spanish army in South America; in particular with the last five objectives of the plan which included the Crossing of the Andes.
 The following year, the separation of the River Plate was assured once the fall of Montevideo was achieved.

-Military support

 Violation of neutrality

 The United Kingdom had declared neutrality which was the policy of Lord Castlereagh's government.
 This was to keep Spain separate from the French post-Napoleonic period, which was feared would break the European balance of power whilst the British wanted to preserve their colonial interests around the world.
 Consequently, the United Kingdom rejected the requests of the revolutionary commissioners to recognize their independence but would offer military and financial support allowed under British law.
 The British declined any agreement with the Spanish government that would ensure the continual rule of their South American territories, partly in order to monopolise the important emerging markets of South America.

 In 1817 a recruitment programme began in Great Britain of military personnel for service of the Revolutionary forces in South America.
 During the next two years, the government of London had to overcome the demands of the Spanish government for the extensive enlistment of British officers, sailors and soldiers.
-London counted on the British public for sympathy and support for the recruitment to the patriot cause, which would help alleviate the 500,000 British, Irish and German ex-soldiers after the fall of Napoleon.
+London counted on the British public for sympathy and support for the recruitment to the patriot cause, which would help alleviate the 500,000 British, Irish, and German ex-soldiers after the fall of Napoleon.
 A large number of these veterans of the Napoleonic wars were thus unemployed.